Herbert Hoover

 Hoover served as Secretary of Commerce under presidents Warren G. Harding and Calvin Coolidge.
 Hoover was an unusually active and visible Cabinet member, becoming known as "Secretary of Commerce and Under-Secretary of all other departments."
 He was influential in the development of air travel and radio.
 Hoover led the federal response to the Great Mississippi Flood of 1927.
 He won the Republican nomination in the 1928 presidential election and defeated Democratic candidate Al Smith in a landslide.
 In 1929, Hoover assumed the presidency.
 However, during his first year in office, the stock market crashed, signaling the onset of the Great Depression.
 Hoover supported the Mexican Repatriation and his response to the Great Depression was widely seen as lackluster.

-In the midst of the Great Depression, he was decisively defeated by Democratic nominee Franklin D. Roosevelt in the 1932 presidential election.
-Hoover's retirement was over 31 years long, one of the longest presidential retirements.
-He authored numerous works and became increasingly conservative in retirement.
-He strongly criticized Roosevelt's foreign policy and the New Deal.
-In the 1940s and 1950s, public opinion of Hoover improved, largely due to his service in various assignments for presidents Harry S. Truman and Dwight D. Eisenhower, including chairing the influential Hoover Commission.
-Critical assessments of his presidency by historians and political scientists generally rank him as a significantly below-average president, although Hoover has received praise for his actions as a humanitarian and public official.
+As the Great Depression deepened year after year, he lost in a landslide to Democratic nominee Franklin D. Roosevelt in the 1932 presidential election.
+Hoover's retirement lasted more than 31 years, one of the longest presidential retirements.
+He authored numerous works and became increasingly conservative, strongly criticizing Roosevelt's foreign policy and the New Deal.

+In the 1940s and 1950s, public opinion of Hoover improved, largely due to his service in various assignments for presidents Harry S. Truman and Dwight D. Eisenhower, including chairing the influential Hoover Commission for the reorganization of the federal bureaucracy.

+Assessments of his presidency by historians and political scientists generally rank him as amongst the worst presidents in American history, despite his effectiveness as a humanitarian and administrator.